dongmouren0/dongmouren.github.io/index.md

 I am interested in representation theory, singularity theory, and algebraic geometry.
 My CV may be found [here](assets/bapat-cv.pdf).

-I am interested in studying the topology of algebraic varieties, their singularities, and connections to representation theory.

-<div class="clearfix"></div>

 ### Papers/Preprints
 <div class="bibliography">
 | :-----                                                                                                                            | :----                                                                           |